haileyTT/RoboFriends/README.md

-A responsive web application that allows users to search for a robot friend live demo at: [haileytt.github.io/robofriends/](haileytt.github.io/robofriends/)
+A responsive web application that allows users to search for a robot friend. live demo at: [haileytt.github.io/robofriends/](haileytt.github.io/robofriends/)

 To run the project: